Graded Lawson-Stone Duality: Introduction

 Lawson's duality results have received significant attention, in part because inverse semigroups and topological groupoids have played a fundamental role in constructing widely studied noncommutative algebras and $C^*$-algebras.
 One typically builds the relevant inverse semigroups and topological groupoids from some combinatorial object, such as a graph.
 From the resulting inverse semigroups one can then build enveloping algebras~\cite{wehrung}, while from the resulting topological groupoids one can construct convolution algebras (e.g., Steinberg algebras~\cite{ClarkH} and groupoid $C^*$-algebras~\cite{renault}).
 In certain circumstances these enveloping and convolution algebras are (graded) isomorphic~\cite{rigby}.
 The aforementioned connections are summarised in the following diagram.

 It was noticed a long time ago that the algebras described above are graded, and the grading has played a crucial role in their study.
 For one thing, the zero-component subalgebras are typically rich and well-behaved.
 For another, one can lift properties from the homogeneous components to the whole algebras.
 More concretely, the gradings on Leavitt path algebras (which constitute a class of Steinberg algebras) played a fundamental role in the characterisation of their ideals~\cite{AAS}.
-Moreover, a central open question in the area is to describe the extent to which \textit{graded/equivariant} $K$-theory classifies the algebras~\cite{GGG}.
+Moreover, a central open question in the area is to describe the extent to which graded/equivariant $K$-theory classifies the algebras~\cite{GGG}.

-The gradings of the aforementioned enveloping and convolution algebras arise from the discrete nature of the combinatorial objects from which they are built.
+The gradings of the enveloping and convolution algebras in question arise from the discrete nature of the combinatorial objects from which they are built.
 For example, in the case of a graph, the algebra grading ultimately results from path lengths.
 Thus it is natural to study the gradings on the level of semigroups and groupoids, most immediately constructed from the combinatorial objects, rather than on the higher level of resulting algebras.
 Gradings on both (inverse) semigroups~\cite{RZ} and groupoids~\cite{arasims,chr19} have indeed been systematically explored recently.
-The purpose of this note is to connect the relevant graded inverse semigroups and graded topological groupoids, by generalising Lawson's duality to the graded context.
-(See~\cite{Bice,BS,CG,KL1,KL2,LL,resende} for generalisations of that duality in other directions.)
+Moreover, Steinberg~\cite{steinberg} connected the two, by constructing a graded isomorphism between each graded Hausdorff ample groupoid $\mathscr{G}$ and a certain groupoid constructed from a graded inverse semigroup associated to $\mathscr{G}$.
+The purpose of this note is to reinforce the connection between graded inverse semigroups and graded topological groupoids, by generalising Lawson's duality to the graded context.
+We also endow our categories with larger classes of morphisms, which allows us to capture various natural types of morphisms excluded in the earlier context (the details can be found in Definitions~\ref{is-cat-def} and~\ref{gp-cat-def} below).
+See~\cite{Bice,BS,CG,KL1,KL2,LL,resende} for generalisations of Lawson's duality in other directions, and~\cite{kudryavtseva} for an overview of related developments.